ninjah187/ngx-mvu/README.md

 ### View

-Now we are ready to display data from the store in a view.
+Now we are ready to display the data from the store in a view.

 ```ts
 @Component({